 The best case scenario is that your Mesa misdemeanor attorney will get your case dismissed and the charges will be dropped.
 However, if this doesn’t happen, another option is to have your attorney attempt to reduce the charges.
 Often this involves accepting a plea bargain, meaning that you plead guilty to a lesser charge.

 You should never feel pressured to accept a plea agreement you do not want.
 Instead, your attorney will fully explain the terms of the agreement—the downsides as well as the upsides—so that you can make an informed decision as to whether the agreement is in your own best interest.

 For certain misdemeanor crimes, you have the option to participate in a diversion program.
 The program includes education and counseling with the intent of rehabilitation and preventing you from committing other crimes in the future.
 Your participation in such a program requires approval from the prosecutor.

 Upon successful completion of the program, the court will dismiss your case.
 However, if you fail to complete the program, the court will sentence you according to the terms set forth in your agreement.
-Your attorney will advise you if such a program is available to you.
+Your misdemeanor attorney will advise you if such a program is available to you in Mesa.

 Criminal charges create a lot of stress.
 Even when you face a misdemeanor, you have a lot on the line—your freedom, your finances, and your reputation.
 At Grand Canyon Law Group, our Mesa misdemeanor lawyers stand by our clients’ sides, and we use our wealth of information and experience of more than 1,000 criminal cases to fight on their behalf.
 Contact us.